 5 ½.
 Don’t forget your non-human audience…

 SEO is still important, and now the search engines are looking for relevant, authoritative, and informative content, and not just keyword-stuffed sales fluff.
 To get a good spot on Google, you need to be producing content that really delivers.
 And it needs to be fresh, too.
 Leave old content up for too long, and you’ll start to slide down the rankings, reducing the amount of traffic heading to your site.
 Regular updates for cornerstone content is a must as is evergreen or pillar content (e.g. content that is updated often with new information).
-We recently looked at this area in great detail, albeit for the travel sector, but our SEO conclusions apply to all sectors.

 Present this information to your boss, and you’ll get that increased content creation budget that could result in better returns, higher customer retention, and bigger profits.
 It makes sense, you know it.
 Your boss needs to know it too.